Leadership

 Officers

-Josh Steirman, Board Chair, is Vice President, Senior Credit Officer with Gorham Savings Bank, where he leads a team analyzing credit risk across the bank’s growing commercial portfolio.
+Josh Steirman, Board Chair, is the Director of Government Relations at Maine Bankers Association.
+Prior to that, Josh was Vice President, Senior Credit Officer with Gorham Savings Bank, where he leads a team analyzing credit risk across the bank’s growing commercial portfolio.
 Previously he worked in bank supervision with the Federal Reserve Bank of Boston and has served various nonprofits including as board chair of the DREAM Program, a multi-state youth mentoring organization.
 Josh is an officer in the US Navy Reserve and an Afghanistan veteran.

 Erin Diekema, Board Treasurer, is a transactional law attorney, with a practice in commercial real estate financings, acquisitions, divestitures, and leasing.
 Prior to practicing as an attorney, Erin was a Series 7 registered financial representative and a growth strategy consultant.
 Erin received her JD and MBA from UConn, where she began volunteering her legal expertise for asylum and refugee clients, which continues to be her focus in pro-bono work to this day.